metagenomics/denbi-nanopore-training/docs/artic/pilon/Pilon_2.rst

   java -Xmx32G -jar ~/pilon-1.23.jar --genome ~/workdir/results_artic/barcode_01.consensus.fasta --changes --frags ~/workdir/mappings/Illumina_vs_consensus_01.sorted.bam --threads 14 --output ~/workdir/results_artic/barcode_01_pilon

-**Perform that step for one dataset only to save time.
+**Perform that step for the first (01) dataset only to save time.
 Do the other datasets later, when there is time left.**

 A loop to do that for all samples would look like this::